JuliaLang/IJulia.jl/README.md

 Path* and also *Register Anaconda as default Python version of the system*.
 Be sure to **check these boxes**.

+If you want `Pkg.add` to use a specific path for `jupyter` on your system (not the defaults above), you can do so by setting the `JUPYTER` environment variable before running `Pkg.add("IJulia")`.
+To force IJulia to use its own Miniconda installation, just set `JUPYTER` to some nonexistent program name, e.g. set `ENV["JUPYTER"] = "julia-jupyter"` in Julia.
+You can run `Pkg.build("IJulia")` to re-run the installation process if needed.

 ## Running the IJulia Notebook

 In Julia, at the `julia>` prompt, you can type